University of Toronto: Mississauga

-Maanjiwe nendamowinan (whose name means "gathering of minds" in Anishinaabemowin), houses several academic departments and lecture halls.
+The Mississauga campus is located on 225 acres of protected forest to the west of Toronto.

-The University of Toronto maintains a large suburban campus in the city of Mississauga, approximately 33 kilometres southwest of the St. George campus downtown.
+The University of Toronto maintains a large suburban campus in the city of Mississauga, approximately 33 kilometres southwest of the downtown St. George campus.
 The Mississauga campus was established in 1967 as Erindale College, one of the university's two colleges located outside of Toronto at the time.
-Following rapid growth of its student population in the 2000s, the campus became its own division, and has since expanded to become the university's second-largest division overall, as well as a hub for business and innovation in the Peel Region as one of its only university locations.
-The campus is known for its proximity to nature, located on the bank of the Credit River on 225 acres of protected forested land.
-In 2011, the Temerty Faculty of Medicine — in partnership with the Trillium Health Partners system of hospitals — established the Mississauga Academy of Medicine, one of the four academies in its Doctor of Medicine program.
+Following rapid growth of its student population in the 2000s, the campus became its own academic division and has since expanded to become the university's second-largest division overall, as well as a hub for business and innovation in the Peel Region as one of its only university locations.
+The campus is known for its proximity to nature, located on the bank of the Credit River on 225 acre of protected forested land.
+In 2011, the Temerty Faculty of Medicine – in partnership with the Trillium Health Partners system of hospitals – established the Mississauga Academy of Medicine, one of the academies in its MD Program.
 The academy is based in the Terrence Donnelly Health Sciences Complex on the Mississauga campus.

 Scarborough

-The Science Wing, Bladen Building, and the Arts and Administration Building.
+The Scarborough campus houses the most extensive co-op programs at the university, located in eastern Toronto.

 The Scarborough campus was opened in 1964 as Scarborough College.
-At the time of its founding, Scarborough was an independent municipality east of Toronto, but has since been amalgamated into the modern city of Toronto.
-The campus acts as a major provider of co-operative education for the university and hosts unique double-degree programs.
-In partnership with the City of Toronto, UTSC operates the Toronto Pan Am Sports Centre, a sports complex open to students and the public.
+It is located on 300 acre in Scarborough, a suburban eastern district of Toronto.
+At the time of the campus's founding, Scarborough was an independent municipality east of Toronto, but has since been amalgamated into the city.
+The campus established the first co-operative education in Ontario and continues to be a major provider of co-op for the university, in addition to offering unique double-degree programs.
+In partnership with the City of Toronto, the university operates the Toronto Pan Am Sports Centre, a sports complex open to students and the public.

 Other locations

-In addition to its three campuses, the university operates the University of Toronto Institute for Aerospace Studies (UTIAS) as part of the Faculty of Applied Science and Engineering, with a location in North York since 1960.
-Hart House Farm is a 150 acre plot of land in Caledon, Ontario managed by Hart House since 1949.
+In addition to its three main campuses, the University of Toronto Institute for Aerospace Studies (UTIAS), part of the Faculty of Applied Science and Engineering, has maintained a satellite campus in North York since 1960.
+The Koffler Scientific Reserve is the university's biological field station, which occupies approximately 348 ha of fields, wetlands, grasslands, and forest on the edge of the Oak Ridges Moraine in King Township.
+University of Toronto Camp is a facility on Gull Lake near Minden used to teach engineering students surveying and project management.
+The 175-acre property has been owned by the university since 1919.

+Hart House Farm is a 150-acre plot of land in Caledon managed by Hart House since 1949.
 The farmhouse and its facilities have been used for student recreation and co-curricular activities.
 Since 2019, the university has explored ways to expand its use as a site for Indigenous students to connect and foster community.
 The land lies on the territory of the Mississaugas of the Credit First Nation along the Niagara Escarpment.